scalar-labs/scalardl-node-client-sdk/README.md

 ## Scalar DL Node Client SDK

-This is a library for Node.js applications by which the applications can interact with [Scalar DL](https://github.com/scalar-labs/scalardl) network.
+This is a library for Node.js applications by which the applications can interact with a [Scalar DL](https://github.com/scalar-labs/scalardl) network.

 ## Install